mweiberg-fsu/coaps-python/README.md

 The COAPS Python Toolbelt & Tutorial is designed to get users up and running with a Python environment.
 Below is a list of software/IDEs that are considered industry standard.

 ## Software Utilized

+### Managing Environments
+We need some software that can manage environments and store our Python libraries.
+Anaconda is a powerful software bundle that allows us to create as many environments as we want and provides an additional launchpad for installing other tools!
+This is important when we are working on multiple projects with different libraries or wanting to share projects with other users.
 - **Anaconda** - Python distribution for data science with built-in package management.

+### Integrated Development Environment (IDE)
+We need to install an IDE to allow us to build out our scripts, projects, and eventually plots!
+Below are three industry standard tools that can allow us to do this.
 - **Visual Studio Code** - Versatile Integrated Development Environment (IDE) with debugging and extension support.
 - **Jupyter Notebook** - Interactive IDE for writing and running code with visuals and notes.
 - **Pycharm** - Advanced IDE with code completion, debugging, testing, and project management features.

+### Additional Tools
+While it is important to understand the fundamentals of Python and the syntax it utilizes, we don't need to fly in the dark!
+Github Copilot can be natively installed via extensions in Visual Studio Code or PyCharm.
+This is essentially an AI coding assistant that can help the onboarding process for those just being introduced to Python.

 - **GitHub Copilot** - AI assistant that suggests and completes comments/code in real time.

 ## Table of Contents